 Applicants to the MJ program must be University of Illinois at Urbana-Champaign students in the BS in Journalism program with a cumulative GPA of at least a 3.40 and have junior standing (at least 60 but no more than 89 credit hours) to be eligible to apply.
 Because the master’s program has an enrollment ceiling, some applicants with grade point averages of 3.4 or higher may not be admitted.

-- I’m an undergraduate journalism major at Illinois.
-Can I do either 4+1 program?
+- I'm an undergraduate journalism major at Illinois.
+Can I do either master's program?

 Yes.
-Undergraduates pursuing a Bachelor of Science in Journalism at the University of Illinois are eligible to apply for either the Master of Science in Journalism program or the Master of Journalism program under a combined 4+1 program leading to either the BS/MS or BS/MJ degrees.
+Undergraduates pursuing a Bachelor of Science in Journalism at the University of Illinois are eligible to apply for either the Master of Science in Journalism program or the Master of Journalism program (a combined 4+1 program leading to the BS/MJ degree).

-A key difference is breadth versus depth: Students who want to take the broadest possible array of professional skills courses should opt for the MJ.
-Those looking to specialize in a particular area of journalism or who want the option to take more theoretical courses should opt for the MS. The BS/MS also requires a greater number of credit hours and more theoretical courses than the BS/MJ.
+Your decision about which program to pursue depends on your goals and when you intend to apply.
+Students who want to take the broadest possible array of professional skills courses should opt for the BS/MJ.
+Those looking to specialize in a particular area of journalism or who want the option to take more theoretical courses should opt for the MS.

 - I am a professional journalist.
 Which program is right for me?